erithobra/express-controllers/README.md

 `express.Router()` creates a new router object.
 A [router](https://expressjs.com/en/api.html#router) object is an isolated instance of middleware and routes.
 You can think of it as a “mini-application,” capable only of performing middleware and routing functions.
 Every Express application has a built-in app router.

-Before we move away from here, let's add another file `index.js` under `routes` dir, `type nul > routes\index.js`.
+Before we move away from here, let's add another file `index.js` under `routes` dir, `touch routes\index.js`.
 This will export fruits route or any other route file we create.

 ```
 module.exports = {